OreBank/Microsoft-30Days-of-Learning/Week 1/ReadMe.md

 - Choose the delimiter type (comma etc) ==> Next
 - In the Choose Column Data Format, choose Date and change the format to MDY ==> Finish

-# Data Analysis and Visualization
+# DATA ANALYSIS AND VISUALIZATION
 - The Analysis was done in Excel using Pivot Tables.
 This made the analysis much more easier and trends were able to be detected
 ![EXCEL PIVOTS](https://user-images.githubusercontent.com/57878434/175761881-b2b2aa65-f8ac-45d3-8c57-0b3a38267fa7.jpg)